Request pest control from your landlord | Request Letter Templates | Roost

 [your name]

-I have discovered [pest name] in my apartment.
 This poses a health hazard.
 It is not only unsanitary; it is unpleasant to live with.
 I have left you [#] voicemails and sent a previous email regarding this issue and have not heard a response.

 Sincerely,